sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 Now that you've added languages and updates to your image, you have to reinstall the apps that come with Windows.
 This makes sure that the apps will work and include the languages you have added to your image.
 To reinstall these apps, you'll need the App update OPK or the inbox Apps ISO.

 1. Extract the inbox apps ISO to c:\temp\lab\apps\inbox\amd64
 2. Run the `E:\apps\ReinstallInboxApps-x64.bat` script.

 Your apps are now ready to work with your image.

+#### Add Features on Demand

+Add a Feature on Demand (FOD) to your Windows image.
+[Features on Demand](features-on-demand-v2--capabilities) are features that you can choose to preinstall.
+You can see a list of available FODs, and recommendations for preinstallation [here](features-on-demand-non-language-fod).

+Here we'll show you how to preinstall the .Net Framework Feature on Demand.

+Note: While it’s possible to add FODs using the /add-package command, we recommend using DISM with the /Add-Capability option.

+1. On your technician PC, use DISM to get a list of available FODs in an image:

+    ```
+    dism /image:C:\mount\windows /get-capabilities
+    ```

+    This will show a list of available capabilities.

+2. Add the .NET framework.

+    ```
+    dism /image:C:\mount\windows /add-capability /capabilityname:NetFX3~~~
+    ```

+.NET framework is now added to your image.

 #### Add a Microsoft Store app

 To complete this section, you'll need to have the App update OPK or the inbox apps ISO.
 Whichever you are using, we'll refer to it as the App update OPK in the following steps.

-2. Use DISM to add the HEVC codec .appx from the files you extracted in Step 1:
+1. Use DISM to add the HEVC codec .appx from the files you extracted in Step 1:

-3. Install the HEVC .appx:
+2. Install the HEVC .appx:

     ```
     DISM /Add-ProvisionedAppxPackage /Image:c:\mount\windows /PackagePath:"C:\temp\lab\apps\amd64\Microsoft.HEVCVideoExtension_8wekyb3d8bbwe.x64.appx" /licensepath:"C:\temp\lab\apps\inbox\amd64\Microsoft.HEVCVideoExtension_8wekyb3d8bbwe.x64.xml" /DependencyPackagePath:"C:\temp\lab\apps\inbox\amd64\Microsoft.VCLibs.x64.14.00.appx" /DependencyPackagePath:"C:\temp\lab\apps\inbox\amd64\Microsoft.VCLibs.x86.14.00.appx"